bio-phys/pydiffusion/README.rst

 INSTALL
 =======
-**Note**: You need cython and numpy to install pydiffusion
+**Note**: You need cython, numpy and setuptools to install pydiffusion

 .. code::

-   python setup.py install
+   pip install .

 If you want to install the library locally for your user then append the ``--user`` flag.